 For state to state behavioral health Parity enforcement laws visit this ParityTrack resource

-Virginia SB 1287 is another model state parity bill that prohibits health insurance plans from descriminating people on the basis of gender identity or status as transgender individuals.
-This bill does a good job in defining descrimination as any form of denial, limitation, or restriction on any level of care or higher shared costs based on a person’s gender identity.
+Virginia SB 1287 is another model state parity bill that prohibits health insurance plans from discriminating people on the basis of gender identity or status as transgender individuals.
+This bill does a good job in defining discrimination as any form of denial, limitation, or restriction on any level of care or higher shared costs based on a person’s gender identity.
 This specific bill is not yet state law.
-This healthcare guide for transgender individuals can also be useful for transgender indiduals experiencing descrimination in healthcare.
+This healthcare guide for transgender individuals can also be useful for transgender individuals experiencing discrimination in healthcare.

 “Words are important.
 If you want to care for something, you call it a ‘flower’; if you want to kill something, you call it a ‘weed’.”

 A number of states have removed offensive and pejorative language when referring to people in recovery and people who use drugs (PWUD) from their statutes.
 Here is an example that has passed the Nevada state legislature and has been enacted to use less stigmatizing language.

 The Nevada AB367 bill “establishes the preferred manner of referring to persons affected by addictive disorders and other terms related to such persons in the Nevada Revised Statutes and the Nevada Administrative Code.
 The bill requires the Legislative Counsel, to the extent practicable, to ensure that persons affected by addictive disorders are referred to in Nevada Revised Statutes using language that is commonly viewed as respectful and sentence structure that refers to the person before referring to his or her disorder, and provides that it is the policy of this State that such persons are referred to in a similar manner in the Nevada Administrative Code.”

 States are also making progress in changing stigmatizing language within their own divisions responsible for the recovery and mental health community.